skellat/skellat.github.io/docs/index.md

 * Development of new podcasting projects as well as development of audiovisual streaming using [OBS Studio](https://snapcraft.io/obs-studio)
 * Continued experimentation in optimal Over The Air television receiver systems design
 * Writing and review of various fictional works
+* Monitoring of submissions to various publication outlets

 ## Supporting A Vibrant Local Media Environment